EMPLOYEES TRUST THEIR EMPLOYER MORE THAN ANY OTHER INSTITUTION

 Know that heartfelt leadership may mean that you need to lead by example, but remember, nothing changes, if nothing changes.

 And finally, demonstrate ability, integrity and benevolence by improving your skills, showing the executive you care and be consistent in demonstrating that safety is a priority.

 QUESTIONS & ACTION

 Now in light of today’s topic on leading from the heart, don’t forget that I have a quiz for you that will help you discover your personal Boardroom leadership style in less than 2 minutes where you’ll see whether your leadership style in the boardroom is well-aligned to leading from the heart.
 I’ve provided a link to the quiz in the description below this video.

 And finally, if you found this topic interesting, check out this year’s Director Health & Safety Dashboard.
 It covers critical issues from 2018 such as the lowering of global trust levels, across business, government and regulatory landscapes that should be on every directors’ radar in 2019.
-To get your hands on a copy, check out the link in the description below this video.
+Click HERE to get your copy.

 One of the foundational principles of leading safe & healthy work is sharing knowledge – across business, industry and borders.